MASTERCLASS: DEEP LISTENING (Holger Nauheimer/Jillian Reilly)

 THE LEARNING JOURNEY

-Facilitators: Charo Lanao, Daniel Guijarro, Giulio Girardo
+Facilitators: Charo Lanao, Daniel Guijarro, Giulio Ghirardo

 The Change Days whether in Berlin, Toronto or elsewhere in the world are always an opportunity and a privilege for people interested and passionate about bringing about change.
 This year the focus is around space; inner, outer, cyber.
 We have designed this learning, sharing and walking together to make us experience and reflect different levels and degrees of how space can shape our individual, collective and global perspective.